-1. For Fiscal Year 2020, what was the average number of days your agency reported for adjudicating requests for expedited processing?
-Please see Section VIII.A. of your agency's Fiscal Year 2020 Annual FOIA Report.
+1. For Fiscal Year 2021, what was the average number of days your agency reported for adjudicating requests for expedited processing?
+Please see Section VIII.A. of your agency's Fiscal Year 2021 Annual FOIA Report.

-The FLRA maintained an average of 11.22 days to adjudicate the requests it received for expedited processing.
+The FLRA maintained an average of 9.88 days to adjudicate the requests it received for expedited processing.

-2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.
+2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2021 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.